Flyers, subway riders shed masks: 'Feel free to burn them'

 In Portland, Oregon, transit employees were immediately working on taking down “mask required” announcements and signs, but said it would likely take several days to remove everything.

-The city joined Atlanta, Philadelphia, Washington, D.C., and Kansas City, Missouri, in making masking optional on mass transit.
+The city joined Atlanta, Boston, Philadelphia, Washington, D.C., Kansas City, Missouri, and two of Alaska’s largest cities, Anchorage and Juneau, in making masking optional on mass transit.

 “We know our riders have mixed feelings about the mandate ending,” Portland’s public transit agency, TriMet, posted on social media.
 “We ask everyone to be respectful of others as we all adjust to this change.”